 Garrett's father was a carpenter who played tenor saxophone as an avocation.
 He got his first saxophone as an eight-year-old and quickly learned the G scale, thanks to his father.
 He studied with trumpeter Marcus Belgrave and began performing with Mercer Ellington's band before he had finished high school.
-His first few professional shows were with Detroit area musicians Belgrave and pianist Geri Allen.
+His first few professional shows were with Detroit-area musicians Belgrave and pianist Geri Allen.
 He felt he had arrived as a saxophonist when he was asked to join the Duke Ellington Orchestra under the direction of Mercer Ellington.
-He skipped college and went on the road with the band for the summer and ended up staying with them for three and a half years.
+He skipped college and went on the road with the band for the summer and ended up staying with them for three-and-a-half years.

-Garrett was raised in the Detroit jazz scene of the 1970s, which wasn't nearly as vibrant as it had been a decade earlier.
+Garrett was raised in the Detroit jazz scene of the '70s, which wasn't nearly as vibrant as it had been a decade earlier.
 In high school, he had the good fortune to play with organist Lyman Woodard locally in Detroit, but recalls having to travel an hour or two from home to maintain his status as a working musician.
 He was encouraged to begin writing his own compositions by various members of Ellington's band, and began doing so a short time later.
 Aside from alto and soprano saxes, Garrett also uses the piano to compose.
 Prior to his rise under his own name as a bandleader and composer, Garrett had the opportunity to perform and record with Miles Davis, Art Blakey, Freddie Hubbard, Woody Shaw, and the aforementioned Ellington orchestra.

 In 1982, he relocated to New York City, the jazz capital of the world.
-Garrett made his recording debut with Introducing Kenny Garrett on the Criss Cross label in 1984 and then jumped to Atlantic Records, a major label which, at that time, was interested in rebuilding its once glorious jazz legacy.
+Garrett made his solo recording debut with Introducing Kenny Garrett on the Criss Cross label in 1984 and then jumped to Atlantic Records, a major label which, at that time, was interested in rebuilding its once glorious jazz legacy.
 He recorded two notable albums for Atlantic, Prisoner of Love and African Exchange Student.